Kish-Mnlo/final-project-MANALO/README.md

 ## What it does

-- Report a sighting with a place, a description and a spookiness rating
+- Add an artwork to showcase
-- Browse everything reported, newest first
+- Browse every artwork added, newest first
-- Delete a report
+- Delete an artwork added
+- View commission services

 ## Built with